 - Heat the oven to 425 degrees.

 - While the oven is heating, prick the bottom and sides of your crust generously with a fork (see the last photo above).
-This will prevent the crust from rising in the middle, causing peaks and valleys in your crust.
+This will prevent the crust from rising in the middle, causing cracks or peaks and valleys in your crust.

 - Bake the pie crust for 10 minutes, until your crust is golden brown or to your desired brownness.